-(b) TransAction Solutions Pty Ltd
+(a) TransAction Solutions Limited trading as Experted

-Transaction Solutions Pty Ltd (TAS) primary function is to provide a secure and stable platform for the Ultradata Credit Union Solution and Ultracs retail banking software used by the TAS Managed Services user group, of which GMCU is a party.
+TransAction Solutions Limited (TAS) trading as Experteq primary function is to provide a secure and stable platform for the Ultradata Credit Union Solution and Ultraces retail banking software used by the TAS Managed Services user group, of which GMCU is a party.
 TAS is an unlisted public company.
 The shares held by GMCU are not tradeable in an open market.
 GMCU is not intending to dispose of these shares.

-Management have used unobservable inputs to assess the fair value of the shares.
+As a level 3 asset, Management have used unobservable inputs to assess the fair value of the shares.
 The financial reports of TAS record net tangible asset backing of these shares exceeding their cost value.
 Based on the net assets of TAS, any fair value determination on these shares is likely to be greater than their cost value, but due to the absence of a deep and liquid market, a market value is not able to be determined readily.
 Management has determined that the net tangible asset per share (from the latest available financial statement) is a reasonable approximation of fair value based on the likely value available on a sale.